Dragnet approach to bad advertising

 I know what you’re thinking… “Sure, anybody with budgets like Nike can do great TV spots.”

-You don’t see any facts about milk.
+You don’t see any facts about milk in that campaign.
 Not a drop.
-The entire campaign was built around the emotion of finding yourself milkless with a plate of cookies or a bowl of cereal, or whatever.
+The entire idea was built around the emotion of finding yourself milkless with a plate of cookies or a bowl of cereal, or whatever.

 Unfortunately, Friday-style facts actually minimize the effectiveness of your ads.
 It’s like golf.
 The harder you try, the worse things get.